 This course is an introduction to the basic principles of geology, meteorology, and astronomy.
-The course consists of three hours of lecture and two hours of laboratory per week and is required for students with the B.S.E physical science major.
+The course consists of three hours of lecture and two hours of laboratory per week.

 PSCI 2302 Astronomy (3)

 This course covers the astronomy content needed for secondary education science majors.
 Topics will include Earth's placement and orientation in the solar system; the structure and role of the Sun; characteristics of the planets and other solar system objects; the composition, history, and properties of the universe; and the history and methods of astronomy.
 This course is limited to science education majors.
 Prerequisite: Four (4) hours in chemistry.